1953 Sarnia tornado

 On the afternoon of Thursday, May 21, 1953, a violent F4 tornado struck the cities of Port Huron, Michigan, United States and Sarnia, Ontario, Canada.
-The long-tracked, over mile-wide tornado destroyed large sections of the downtown areas of both cities, as well scores of neighborhoods in the surrounding areas.
+The long-tracked, over mile-wide tornado destroyed large sections of the downtown areas of both cities, as well scores of neighbourhoods in the surrounding areas and then ending just outside Stratford, Ontario, Canada.
 Seven people were killed, 117 others were injured, and damages were estimated $17.6 million (1953 USD).
 The tornado was the last of a two-day severe weather outbreak that also produced two intense tornadoes in Iowa the day before.

-Tornado event
+Tornado summary

 One of many violent tornadoes during this exceedingly active and deadly season, this tornado touched down at 4:21 p.m. near Smiths Creek, Michigan (approximately 10 mi southwest of Port Huron).
 It moved steadily towards the east-northeast at 35 mi/h passing through Tappan before devastating the southern edge of Port Huron some 20 minutes later (Grazulis, 1990) resulting in widespread F3 and F4 damage.
 Two people were killed in Port Huron and 68 more were injured.
-Close to 400 homes were damaged or destroyed in the United States with monetary losses totaling $2.6 million ($24.4 million 2018 USD)(Grazulis, 1990).
+Close to 400 homes were damaged or destroyed in the United States with monetary losses totalling $2.6 million ($24.4 million 2018 USD)(Grazulis, 1990).

 Before crossing the St. Clair River into Canada, the parent thunderstorm dumped heavy amounts of rain and golf-ball-size hail on the city of Sarnia.
 This circumstance was credited with clearing the streets of motorists and pedestrians, thus reducing the potential number of tornado-related casualties.
 By 5:45 p.m., however, the over 1 mi wide tornado roared into Canada just south of Sarnia Harbour (Grazulis, 1990).
 Moving to the northeast, the tornado passed directly through the downtown area where nearly a hundred commercial buildings sustained damage.
 A four-floor hotel on the waterfront lost many of its upper floors, as did a furniture store on Christina Street.
 The auditorium of the Imperial Theatre completely collapsed.
 Nearby however, a steel-reinforced telephone exchange building received minimal damage, as a result of its sturdy construction.